Severe Weather 101

 - How do tornadoes form?

 - The truth is that we don't fully understand.
-The most destructive and deadly tornadoes occur from supercells, which are rotating thunderstorms with a well-defined radar circulation called a mesocyclone.
-(Supercells can also produce damaging hail, severe non-tornadic winds, unusually frequent lightning, and flash floods.)
+The most destructive tornadoes occur from supercells, which are rotating thunderstorms with a well-defined radar circulation called a mesocyclone.
+(Supercells can also produce damaging hail, severe non-tornadic winds, frequent lightning, and flash floods.)
 Tornado formation is believed to be dictated mainly by things which happen on the storm scale, in and around the mesocyclone.
 Recent theories and results from the VORTEX2 program suggest that once a mesocyclone is underway, tornado development is related to the temperature differences across the edge of downdraft air wrapping around the mesocyclone.
 Mathematical modeling studies of tornado formation also indicate that it can happen without such temperature patterns; and in fact, very little temperature variation was observed near some of the most destructive tornadoes in history on 3 May 1999.
 We still have lots of work to do.

 - What do storm spotters look for when trying to identify a tornado or a dangerous storm?